BitcoinQnA/bitcoin-wallet-guide/_pages/desktop.md

 ## Fully Noded

 [Fully Noded](https://fullynoded.app/) is an extremely feature rich Mac OS Bitcoin and Lightning wallet that connects to your own node by easily by scanning a QR code.
 Fully Noded also allows you to interact with your node by running RPC commands so that you can do things like verify the total supply of Bitcoin.
+Users can import wallet files from various other applications such as Electrum, Specter and Sparrow.

 <img src="https://raw.githubusercontent.com/BitcoinQnA/bitcoin-wallet-guide/master/images/FN%20desktop.png" class=responsive width="575" height="450" maxheight="450">